-Multiple injured after Oktoberfest in Los Angeles suburb hit by utility explosions
+Several injured after utility explosions at California shopping complex

 While a heavy presence of fire and police personnel tended to the injured, hundreds of others attending an Oktoberfest event evacuated the area.
 Power appeared to have been shut off to the complex, the newspaper reported.

-Witness Kyle Nelson told KTLA TV that he heard and saw three large explosions in rapid succession coming from the festival.
+Witness Kyle Nelson told KTLA that he heard and saw three large explosions in rapid succession coming from the festival.

 Megan Houck, 26, of Long Beach, said that she saw flames come from the floor near a patio area.